The Green Room Charitable Trust

 Priority Areas

-The Green Room Charitable Trust actively funds organizations in:
+The Green Room Charitable Trust actively funds organisations in:

 - Human rights - Supporting religious or racial harmony, equality, and diversity